zyxw121/tag_verify/README.md

 Film|120
 ```

 To express the constraint that every photo must have precisely one of those tags, you could use the rule `"Digital" xor "Film|%"`.
-Here, we use the fact that when a set is used in the position of a rule, it is interpreted as `leq(1, set)` (i.e. iff it is inhabited)/
+Here, we use the fact that when a set is used in the position of a rule, it is interpreted as `leq(1, set)` (i.e. iff it is inhabited).

 Further, if you organise your photos by actual film rolls, you might want to say that in every roll, every photo should have the same format tag.
 This is what the `roll` function allows: `roll(union("Digital", "Film|%"))` (meditate on why use of the union operator is necessary...)